 There are plenty of articles on therapeutic massage therapy and improved sleep.
 Chromotherapy, acupuncture, and aromatherapy are particularly useful.
 But even a 15-minute vibration can reduce your mental stress and anxiety to improve your sleep.

 - Reduce your beta waves connected to alertness

 - Decrease your cortisol levels to calm you down before sleep

 - Stabilize melatonin production (the sleep hormone) because they regulate your endocrine system

-Summary: Massage chairs reduce your stress and increase your relaxation after a few weeks of use.
+Summary: Reduce your mental stress and increase your relaxation after a few weeks of use.
 The result is you’ll fall asleep faster and have fewer waking episodes during your sleep.

-SUMMARY: Massage chairs are good for your health according to many studies.
-Get a massage chair if you want to feel more relaxed, reduce your pain, and decrease the risk of illness.
+SUMMARY: They are good for your health according to many studies.
+Get a massage chair if you want to feel more relaxed, reduce your chronic pain, and decrease the risk of illness.

 Do Massage Chairs Have Medical Benefits?

-Yes, massage chairs have medical benefits.
-All the health benefits of massage chairs mentioned above affect your health positively.
-Most of them are proven through research, while other benefits are proven through the experiences of people like you.
+Yes, chairs have medical benefits.
+All the health benefits of chairs mentioned above affect your health positively.
+Most of them are proven through research, while other massage chair benefits are proven through the experiences of people like you.

-What about the disadvantage of massage chairs?
+What about the disadvantage of chairs?
 These are dangerous if you have: